RsyncProject/rsync/support/rrsync.1.md

 rrsync [-ro|-rw] [-munge] [-no-del] [-no-lock] DIR
 ```

+The single non-option argument specifies the restricted _DIR_ to use.
+It can be
+relative to the user's home directory or an absolute path.

 The online version of this man page (that includes cross-linking of topics)
 is available at <https://download.samba.org/pub/rsync/rrsync.1>.